 SoCalGas executed this project prudently through the use of a HDD and open trench construction methods.

-SoCalGas engaged in prudent cost avoidance efforts by sharing a laydown yard and sequencing with adjacent PSEP Projects to reduce mobilization cost, and descoping additional landscaping.
+SoCalGas engaged in prudent cost avoidance efforts by sharing a laydown yard and sequencing with adjacent PSEP Projects to reduce mobilization cost, descoping additional landscaping, and utilizing bulk ordered pipe provided volume pricing for the pipe.